ACl365/MIMIC-demo/docs/strategic_impact.md

 As a healthcare AI application, our system must maintain the highest standards for privacy and security:

 1. **DATA PROTECTION ACT Compliance**: All data storage and processing will adhere to DATA PROTECTION ACT requirements
-2. **Data Minimization**: Only collect and process data necessary for the prediction task
+2. **Data Minimisation**: Only collect and process data necessary for the prediction task
 3. **Secure API Design**: Implement OAuth 2.0 and proper authentication for all API endpoints
 4. **Audit Logging**: Maintain comprehensive logs of all data access and model predictions
 5. **De-identification**: Use k-anonymity and differential privacy techniques where appropriate